eagle-io/docs/source/topics/device_configuration/ott_netdl/index.rst

     .. image:: ott_netdl_wizard_2.png

 3. Specify *CST* as the *File name match* unless you have configured your logger to output with a different file extension.
-This will match all incoming files for this Source containing 'CST' (case-sensitive) in the filename.
+This will match all incoming files for this Source containing 'CST' in the filename.
 To continue the setup you will need a sample copy of the logger's output data file(s).

 .. only:: not latex